This fund is designed for investors who …

 - Global and Canadian government and corporate bonds: 100%

-- External Managers: Amundi Canada inc., Manulife Asset Management (US) LLC et Manulife Asset Management (Hong Kong) Limited
+- External Managers: Amundi Canada inc., Manulife Investment Management Limited (US) et Manulife Investment Management Limited (Hong Kong)

 The Funds’ Investment Policies are developed by the Fund Manager’s Investment Committee, which meets regularly to make any necessary changes.
 The Committee includes both internal and external investment experts, as well as representatives of professional association shareholders.